 As well as numbing pain, both legal and illegal painkillers cause a number of other effects.
 These include feelings of:

 These effects can be very addictive to some people and can cause them to want to take more and more of the painkiller, until they develop a dangerous addiction.
+A common painkiller addiction is an addiction to Co-codamol, which is a mix of Paracetamol and Codeine.

 What are the signs and symptoms of painkiller addiction?